Election conspiracies grip Nevada community, sowing distrust

 Merlino recalled when an error on a sample ballot ballooned on social media into a full-blown corruption conspiracy theory about the printing company’s financial ties: “Just like anything, once a rumor starts or once something is out there, people feed on it,” she said.

-Election experts are skeptical that hand-counting is doable anywhere except in the tiniest counties; Nye County has about 31,500 registered voters.
+But election experts insist that hand-counting ballots isn’t practical anywhere except in the tiniest counties; Nye County has about 31,500 registered voters.
 They say the potential for human error is far greater than running ballots through a tabulator and auditing the results afterward to ensure accuracy.

-A lengthy hand-counting process could spark a political crisis in the state, a perennial presidential battleground and one of six states where Trump disputed his 2020 loss.
-It’s not clear what would happen if just one of Nevada’s 17 counties fails to finish counting votes within the seven-day timeframe required under state law, or declines to certify the results.
+A lengthy hand-counting process could spark a political crisis in Nevada, a perennial presidential battleground.
+It’s not clear what would happen if just one county failed to finish counting votes within the seven-day timeframe required under state law or declines to certify the results.

-Supporters of the move are undaunted.
-At a dimly lit Mexican restaurant in Pahrump, an hour’s drive from Las Vegas, activists attending a recent Nye County “GOP Unity” event attributed support for hand-counting to what they claimed were unexplained irregularities and suspicions about election tampering.
+That scenario hasn’t deterred the idea’s supporters.
+Activists attending a recent Nye County “GOP Unity” event in Pahrump attributed their support for hand-counting to what they claimed were unexplained irregularities and suspicions about election tampering.

-Pahrump Republican Tina Trenner said cutting voting off from electrical sources could help ease skepticism about election results.
+Tina Trenner of Pahrump said cutting voting off from electrical sources could help ease skepticism about election results.

 “They could be hacked.
 Something as simple as a phone with a hotspot in it, sitting up on the counter, can suddenly make those machines available on the internet,” she said.

-The push to hand-count ballots also has won support from at least one prominent Nevada Republican — Jim Marchant, the GOP nominee for secretary of state, the office that oversees elections.
-He has participated in rallies and other events around the country promoting the falsehood that Trump actually won the 2020 election.
+The push to hand-count ballots has won support from some prominent Nevada Republicans, most significantly Jim Marchant, the GOP nominee for secretary of state.
+While campaigning for the office that oversees elections, he’s repeated the falsehood that Trump actually won the 2020 election.

-Marchant repeated a promise he made to the Nye County Commission months earlier, when the clerk said hand-counting ballots would require a substantial number of people.
-Marchant told The Associated Press he could provide as many members of his “election integrity” movement from Nevada and elsewhere as necessary to help with the process.
+Marchant has said he is eager to work with Mark Kampf, the winner of the GOP primary for Nye County clerk.
+Marchant repeated a promise from months earlier, telling The Associated Press he could provide as many members of his “election integrity” movement from Nevada and elsewhere as needed to help with hand-counting.

 “I don’t think it can be done,” she said.
 “If they want to give it a go, that’s why I’m giving them the opportunity to do it.”